vitalii-samoilenko/ai-chat-bot/readme.md

 __filters__ are regular expressions used to enforce community rules like prohibiting certain words or posting links.
 Detailed syntax documentation could be found here: [RE2 Syntax Wiki](https://github.com/google/re2/wiki/Syntax)

+__pattern__ is used to transform input message into model representation.
+Supported placeholders are: {username} and {content}

 __retries__ is the number of times model will be prompted to regenerate reply.
-If it still fails to do so __apology__ would be used instead
+If it still fails to do so formatted __apology__ would be used instead

 __context__ is the initial data that would be put into history.
-It is recommended to manually craft context and conversation examples using __pattern__ format for the model to follow it and exclude these records from cleanup process with __adapter__ __skip__ setting
+It is recommended to manually craft context and conversation examples for the model to follow it and exclude these records from cleanup process with __adapter__ __skip__ setting

 ### History